wgmods/Mods-API-Documentation/docs/PythonAPI/ui.md

 ---

 ### updateUiElementData(uiID, data)
-The method updates data of the mods_DataComponent of ui element.
+The method updates data of the dataComponent of ui element.

 #### Input parameters
 - uiID - ID of the ui element, returned by [createUiElement()](#createUiElement) method, int